Skip to content

 Know when you actually need a full wash

 Reserve the machine for items with visible soil or strong odor.
-Light wear on moisture-wicking Tencel, like your JudyP tops and tunics, rarely needs more than a good air out.
+Light wear on moisture-wicking microfiber-spandex blend, like your JudyP tops and tunics, rarely needs more than a good air out.

 When you wash less often, each cycle is more effective and your clothes show far less fiber fatigue over time.